-Actor, comedian, and accomplished musician, the mulit-talented Hugh Laurie was born on June 11, 1959, in Oxford, England.
-He skyrocketed to fame playing the brilliant but rude and arrogant Dr. Gregory House in the TV drama House.
+Actor, comedian, and accomplished musician, Hugh Laurie was born on June 11, 1959, in Oxford, England.
+He skyrocketed to fame in the United States playing the brilliant but rude and arrogant Dr. Gregory House in the TV drama House.

 James Hugh Calum Laurie was born on June 11, 1959, in Oxford, England.
 Laurie's father, William "Ran" Laurie, was a medical doctor and Olympic gold medalist in rowing.
 His mother, Patricia Laurie, was a writer whose occasional essays were published by The London Times.
 The youngest of the family, Laurie has two older sisters and an older brother.

 Laurie's family observed the Scottish Presbyterian religion and frequented church, but the self-purported atheist said a belief in God didn't play a large role in his raising.
 "My mother... was Presbyterian by character, by mood," he said in an interview with James Lipton.
 "Pleasure was something that was treated with great suspicion."
 This idea, and what Laurie felt was an inability to meet his mother's impossibly high expectations, caused frequent clashes between the two family members.
 "I was a frustration to her," Laurie said.
 "There were big chunks of time where I think she didn't like me."
 His relationship with his father was quite different; Laurie describes him as "the sweetest man in the world," and "a solid citizen who wore tweed suits and was overflowing with good sense and kindness."
 The two grew very close during the actor's childhood.